 Lauren Dutch is a multi-disciplinary designer and visual communicator based in London.

-Index / Motion Graphics / Branding & Identity / Editorial & Print / Art Direction
+Selected Works / Motion Graphics / Branding & Identity / Editorial & Print / Art Direction

 SELECTED WORKS